-If you fly to inspect your rental property, stay overnight, and return home on the following day, all of the airfare and accommodation expenses would generally be allowed as a deduction.
+If you fly to inspect your rental property, stay overnight, and return home on the following day, all of the airfare and accommodation expenses would generally be allowed as a deduction provided the sole purpose of your trip was to inspect your rental property.

-EXAMPLE: Travel and vehicle expenses
+EXAMPLE 13: Travel and vehicle expenses

 Although their local rental property was managed by a property agent, Mr Hitchman decided to inspect the property three months after the tenants moved in.
 During the income year Mr Hitchman also made a number of visits to the property in order to carry out minor repairs.
 Mr Hitchman travelled 162 kilometres during the course of these visits.
-On the basis of a cents-per-kilometre rate of 69 cents for his 2.6 litre car Mr Hitchman can claim the following deduction:
+On the basis of a cents-per-kilometre rate of 74 cents for his 2.6 litre car\ Mr Hitchman can claim the following deduction:

-Distance travelled \times rate per km = deductible amount 162 km \times 69 cents per km = \$111.78
+Distance travelled $\times$ rate per km = deductible amount

+$162 \text{ km} \times 74 \text{ cents per km} = \$119.88$